Charles J. Chaput: Archbishop of Philadelphia

 On July 19, 2011, Chaput was appointed as archbishop of Philadelphia by Pope Benedict XVI.
 He succeeded Cardinal Justin Rigali, who had reached retirement age of 75 in April 2010.
 Chaput's strong record in handling cases of sexual abuse by priests was cited as a rationale for his appointment.
 He was installed on September 8, 2011.

 From August 17 to 19, 2011, Chaput gave catechesis at the World Youth Day 2011 in Madrid, Spain, similar to the function he performed at the 2008 World Youth Day in Sydney.
 On November 14, 2014, at a meeting of the United States Conference of Catholic Bishops (USCCB), Chaput was elected as a delegate to the 2015 Synod of Bishops on the Family, pending Vatican approval.
 Though Chaput led a historically important see and his five immediate predecessors were cardinals, Benedict XVI did not appoint him a cardinal in his two 2012 consistories, nor did Pope Francis in any of his.

+Retirement

 Pope Francis accepted Chaput's letter of resignation as archbishop of Philadelphia on January 23, 2020.
+In August 2021, Chaput received the first annual Mother Angelica Award from EWTN Global Catholic Network.